 It is possible to transfer from an L1B to an L1A visa, although any application must be approved six months prior to the expiry of your existing visa.
 You must also satisfy the eligibility criteria for an L1A visa, namely by being employed in a managerial or executive role.

-To remain in the US beyond the maximum visa period, L-1 visa holders will need to make an application to adjust their status under a relevant immigration category, such as applying for permanent residence to stay in the US indefinitely.
+To remain in the US beyond the maximum visa period, L-1 visa holders will need to make an application to adjust their status under a relevant immigration category, such as applying for a Green Card for permanent residence to stay in the US indefinitely.

-How to go from the L1 visa to Green Card
+How to Transition from L1 Visa to Green Card

 The process of changing status from L1 visa to Green Card is known as an adjustment of status, whereby you are applying for lawful permanent resident status while already present in the United States.
 The requirements will depend on whether you hold an L-1A or L-1B visa.